Semi-bandit Optimization in the Dispersed Setting: Online Data-driven Algorithm Design with Semi-bandit Feedback

-In contrast to \Cref{alg:knapsack}, the most direct approach to obtaining full-information feedback for this family of greedy knapsack algorithms is to first compute the $O(n^2)$ critical values arising from all pairs of points and to run the algorithm once for each cell in the corresponding partition, taking $O(n^3 \log n)$ time.
+In contrast to \Cref{alg:knapsack}, the most direct approach to obtaining full-information feedback for this family of knapsack algorithms is to first compute a set of $O(n^2)$ critical parameter values arising from all pairs of points and to run the algorithm once for each cell in the corresponding partition, taking $O(n^3 \log n)$ time.

 Next, we provide a dispersion analysis for selecting the parameter $\rho \in [0,R]$ in order to maximize the value of items selected.
 We assume that each instance has the same capacity $C$, item sizes are in $[1,C]$, and the item values are in $[0,1]$ and $\kappa$-smooth.
-The corresponding loss function is $\ell(\rho) = C - \sum_{i \in S_\rho} v_i$, where $S_\rho$ is the set of items selected by \Cref{alg:knapsack} when run with parameter $\rho$.
-Since each item has $v_i / s_i \leq 1$, the maximum achievable value is $C$ and therefore this loss takes values in $[0,C]$.
+The corresponding loss function is $\ell(\rho) = C - \sum_{i \in S_\rho} v_i \in [0,C]$, where $S_\rho$ is the set of items selected by \Cref{alg:knapsack} when run with parameter $\rho$.